 Automotive, truck and heavy equipment and agriculture, food, processing and distribution sectors had the highest tonnage in 2019 while energy and the agriculture, food, processing and distribution sector had the highest tonnage in the 2017 SMFP.
-Distribution and logistics for consumer goods and automotive, truck and heavy equipment sectors had the highest value in 2019 while the automotive, truck and heavy equipment and aerospace and aviation sectors had the highest value in the highest value in the 2017 SMFP.
+Distribution and logistics for consumer goods and automotive, truck and heavy equipment sectors had the highest value in 2019 while the automotive, truck and heavy equipment and aerospace and aviation sectors had the highest value in the 2017 SMFP.

 Understanding the concept of a supply chain provides a better grasp of freight transportation's impact on the North Carolina economy.
-A supply chain is a network between a company and its suppliers to produce and distribute a specific product and the supply chain represents the steps it takes to get the product or service to the customer.
-Typical nodes in a supply chain include the following:
+A supply chain is a network between a company and its transload facilities where cargo can move efficiently between railroads and trucks or from truck to truck.
+These facilities are often concentrated in and around large population centers and gateways.